vstinner/notes/misc.rst

   * Date/Time: Skip
   * Service started at boot: sshd
   * (no option)
-  * Add a new user: username haypo
+  * Add a new user: username vstinner
   * Exit: Manual config?
 No
   * Reboot

 * (After reboot)
 * Log as root
-* type "pkg sudo" and install it
+* type "pkg install sudo" and install it
 * run "visudo" and uncomment "%whell ALL.." without password
-* add haypo user to the wheel group: pw group mod wheel -m haypo
+* add vstinner user to the wheel group: pw group mod wheel -m vstinner
-* Relog as haypo
+* Relog as vstinner
 * sudo pkg install bash git
 * chsh: write /usr/local/bin/bash (check before with "which bash")
-* Delog, log again as haypo
+* Delog, log again as vstinner

+To rerun the installer configuration, run:: ``bsdconfig``.

 Change the keyboard layout: run ``kbdmap``.